Kavency/ITHS_Projects/README.md

 + [Inheritance](https://github.com/Kavency/ITHS_Projects/tree/Release/Exercises/Inheritance)

 ### Assignments
 This is where special assignments resides.
 These assignments counts towards the grade given at the end.
 I will add links to each assignment when each assignment is completed and made public.
+These will be kept in its own repo.
 + [Labb 01](https://github.com/Kavency/ITHS_Labb01)

 ### [Project Euler](https://github.com/Kavency/Project_Euler)

 I will try to solve puzzles from the [Project Euler website](https://projecteuler.net/archives), given there is time for it.
-These solutions will reside in this section.
+These solutions will reside in its own [repo](https://github.com/Kavency/Project_Euler).